MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-browse-safer.md

 :::image type="content" source="media/microsoft-edge-security-browse-safer/browse-safer-enhanced-security-off.png" alt-text="Dialog with enhanced security turned off.":::

 In contrast, if the toggle's turned on, the site will automatically be removed from your Manual site list.
-The next screenshot shows the dialog when enhanced security is turned off.
+The next screenshot shows the dialog when enhanced security is turned on.

 :::image type="content" source="media/microsoft-edge-security-browse-safer/browse-safer-enhanced-security-on.png" alt-text="Dialog with enhanced security turned on.":::